barryw/bjr/terraform/README.md

 #### Plan, Deploy & Undeploy

+Before you deploy, make sure your `AWS_REGION` and `AWS_PROFILE` environment variables are set correctly.

 Once you've configured `deployment.tfvars`, run `make plan`.
 This will show you what resources will be created.
 If it all looks good, run `make deploy`.
 This will create all of the infrastructure and a route53 record that points at your BJR deployment.

 Once your deployment is up, ssh into one of the nodes (api or worker - doesn't matter).
 Type `cat /home/ec2-user/initial-admin-password`.
 This is the randomly generated initial admin password.
 Open your swagger page by doing to `https://bjr.{domain}`.
 You will be able to authenticate with the user `admin` and that random password.